bsmrdel101/bsmrdel101/README.md

 # About me

 I love coding!
 I'm always working on some sort of project to improve my skills, and for fun.
-I frequently do game development and take part in game jams.
+I frequently do game development and participate in game jams.

 ## Here's something I'm working on